Family Camp 2019 dates will be announced early in 2019.

 What's included in the camp?

 Your camp registrations includes everything we do at camp.
 There's three great meals each day plus an evening snack, and each family will have their own bunkhouse cabin.
 There will also be a guy's cabin and a girl's cabin available for anyone coming as an individual.
-There are no extra charges for any of the activities at camp.
-This year our camp is happening during Ontario's Free Family Fishing week so an Ontario fishing licenses is not required for Canadian residents.
+There are no extra charges for any of the activities at camp unless you need an Ontario fishing license.